 St. John's offers the same services to our online students that are available to our on-campus students.
 Our services can be delivered via a variety of methods (email, phone, Skype, etc.) so you never have to come to campus.

-Faculty members need to be certified to teach hybrid and fully online courses at St. John’s University.
+Faculty members need to be certified to teach hybrid and fully online asynchronous courses at St. John’s University.
 Hybrid courses substitute any classroom-based teaching with online learning activities.